lazzerex/decker-collection/README.md

 # Decker Games Collection

-This repository is a collection of games created using [Decker](https://github.com/JohnEarnest/Decker), a multimedia tool by John Earnest for building interactive, hypermedia experiences.
+This repository is a collection of games I made using [Decker](https://github.com/JohnEarnest/Decker), a multimedia tool by John Earnest for building interactive, hypermedia experiences.
 All games in this repository are designed and authored by me as personal creative projects.

 ## About This Repository